mikedaleo/minigame-masters/README.md

 - **Feature 2**: Create a Profile on sign up page with a username, email, and password.
 - **Feature 3**: Multiplayer page gives you selection of multiplayer games.
 You can create game rooms and give that name to a friend so they can join the game and play with you.
 - **Feature 4**: Single Player page give you a selection of single player games
 - **Feature 5**: Earn coins by playing games.
+Wager coins in multiplayer games.
-- **Feature 6**: Leaderboards show you your rank in relation to other users based on number of coins you have.
+- **Feature 6**: Leaderboards show where you rank in relation to other users based on number of coins you have.
 - **Feature 7**: On your profile page, see all your login information plus all of your coins you have earned from playing games.